Hampshire Portage Service

 https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/childcare/providers/sfyc-offices

-Once a request for support has been received, the Inclusion Team Leader (ITL) or Portage Inclusion Practitioner will arrange to contact you via phone, Microsoft teams or home visit.
-An assessment is carried out to ascertain the individual support that may be offered.
+Once a request for support has been received, the Inclusion team representative will arrange to contact you.
+This will usually be via phone or Microsoft Teams but may sometimes be a home visit.
+An initial assessment is carried out to ascertain the individual support that may be offered.

-Once your child has been referred to the local Portage service and meets the criteria, once your child reaches the top of the waiting list the ITL will allocate you to a Portage Inclusion Practitioner (PIP).
+Once your child reaches the top of the waiting list the Inclusion Team Leader will allocate your child to a Portage Inclusion Practitioner (PIP).

-The Portage Inclusion Practitioner(PIP) will review their caseload with their ITL at individual supervision and team meetings and adjust the level of support provided as the needs of your child changes.
+The PIP will regularly review their caseload with parents/carers and their ITL at individual supervision and team meetings and adjust the level of support provided as the needs of your child changes, including when Portage support will finish.

-Children receiving Portage may be supported by other agencies and professionals within the fields of health, social and education.
+Children receiving Portage may be supported by other agencies and professionals within the fields of health, social care and education.
 Therefore, effective consultation and collaboration is vital on a regular basis to ensure that all areas of your child’s needs are being met.
-If you have a significant amount of professionals involved with your child, and it is appropriate to do so, your Portage Inclusion Practitioner can arrange a team around the child (TAC)meeting.

 Portage reports will be written in a concise, unambiguous and specific format, ensuring that only relevant and appropriate information is shared within the report.